acl2017/acl2017.github.io/_pages/accommodation.md

 - Bus: $8.75 CAD (one way)
 - Subway: $ 8.75 CAD (one way)
 - Taxi: $35 CAD (one way; prices may vary)

+## Conference Map

+The following Google Map shows all of the hotels mentioned above along with the Aquarium.

+<iframe src="https://www.google.com/maps/d/embed?mid=1EhSyPf9HTBeVIoAe0FwJ5dMdHkc" width="640" height="480"></iframe>

+## Visa Information

+Since visa applications can take 1–4 months to be approved, we advise that you apply well in advance.

+If you require an invitation letter for your visa application, please email the ACL Business Manager, <a href="mailto:acl@aclweb.org">Priscilla Rasmussen</a> with the following information:

+- Your full name
+- Your address
+- If you are presenting, the title of the paper you are presenting as well as the venue of the presentation: Main Conference, or Workshop (give name of workshop), or Tutorial (give name of tutorial).